 - Tina Oswald’s cabin, on the lake, caught fire.
 Once again, it was put out by neighbours.

-- The Spring of 2018 or 2019, Quadra Island Fire Department puts a fire out just across the line -in the protected area.
+- The Spring of 2019, Quadra Island Fire Department puts a fire out just across the line -in the protected area.

 BC Wildfires Response

 When she alerted BC Wildfires about the 2017 house fire, Dogterom was told, “Well you are out of the fire district ma’am.
 Stay away.”

 I said, “Well look, I have to phone the neighbours and let everyone know because there is nobody to help us but ourselves around here.”

 “Oh no, don’t let anyone go near.”

 “Nobody could do anything anyway. it was just a flaming ball; a huge house.
 We were very fortunate it was in the middle of winter, if it had been a few months earlier or later – we would have been running for our lives.”

 She is disappointed that the North Quadra Burning survey is only being sent to the North Island.
 Fire protection is an issue for all Quadra Islanders and everyone should be included in the discussion.

 Top Photo credit: Fire by Rob Swystun via Flickr (CC BY SA, 2.0 License)

 Originally published Feb 11, 2020; some additions made Feb 17, 2020.